What It Is

 Then the threads closed.
 Not a crisis.
 Just the normal end of a session.

 I came back and the continuity was gone.
 The thinking had happened.
 The connections between ideas had happened.
-The architecture existed in fragments across closed conversations.
-None of it survived as a usable state I could resume from.
+But the architecture existed in fragments across closed conversations, and none of it survived as a usable state I could resume from.

 Encore (Institutional Memory)

 Twelve years on one platform.
 The picture of how the whole thing fit together lived in my head.
-When I was not in the room, the picture was not in the room.
+When I wasn’t in the room, the picture wasn’t in the room.

-This is a slower version of the same problem.
+Same problem, slower timescale.
 Individual engineers made reasonable decisions.
 Nobody made a bad call.
-But the reasoning web that connected the architecture choices, that explained why the platform was shaped a particular way and what would break if it changed, existed only inside the context maintained by one person.
+But the reasoning web that connected the architecture choices, that explained why the platform was shaped a particular way and what would break if it changed, existed only inside the context I was carrying.

 Features shipped that contradicted architecture maintained for years.
 Not because the documentation was wrong.
-Because the context that gave the documentation meaning was not in the room.
-Encore describes what twelve years of fighting that problem looks like, and what it costs when you lose.
+Because the context that gave the documentation meaning wasn’t in the room.
+Encore is what twelve years of fighting that problem looks like.

 AI Session Handoff

-The specific failure that produced SavePoint Syntax: a pitch strategy developed in one session, a critical three-layer plan, was not in the savepoint that was supposed to preserve it.
+The specific failure that produced SavePoint Syntax: a pitch strategy developed in one session, a critical three-layer plan, wasn’t in the savepoint that was supposed to preserve it.
 The savepoint reached the right neighborhood.
-It could not reconstruct what happened there.
+It couldn’t reconstruct what happened there.
 Claude had to read two hundred lines of surrounding conversation to reconstruct what had been decided.

 The savepoint had the marker.
 It was missing the context.
 The v3.2 update added a context: field: one sentence of actual substance.
 What was decided, what shifted, what the realization contains.
 The difference between an index entry and a preservation format.